 Approximately 80 native American tribes inhabited Oregon before the establishment of pioneer settlements.
 In 1792, Captain Robert Gray came up the mouth of the Columbia River and staked the American claim to the Oregon territory.
 The Lewis and Clark expedition (1804-07), which culminated at the mouth of the Columbia River, further reinforced American claims to Oregon.
 Trappers and traders were the harbingers of the coming migration of Europeans.

-Oregon's economy still depends greatly on agriculture and lumber.
+Oregon's economy still depends greatly on agriculture.
 In recent years, electronics and tourism have broadened its economic base.
 Tourism is now the state's third largest source of revenue, after lumber and agriculture.
-Lumber and wood products provide many jobs and much revenue to the state, producing one-fifth of the country's softwood lumber.
-In agriculture, Oregon is the nation's leading producer in such crops as Christmas trees, grass seed, peppermint, blackberries and filberts.
-Other crops produced in Oregon are onions, snap beans and sweet corn.
+In agriculture, Oregon is one of the top producers in such crops as greenhouse and nursery products, Christmas trees, grass seed, peppermint, blackberries and filberts.
+Other crops produced in Oregon are wheat, potatoes, pears, onions, snap beans and sweet corn.
 The products of Oregon wineries are nationally known, especially the chardonnay and pinot noir from Yamhill and Washington counties.
 The diversity of berries produced here (strawberries, blueberries, raspberries and many other varieties of cane berries) make spring an eagerly awaited season in Oregon.

 Oregon has three branches of government - Executive, Legislative and Judicial.
 The Executive branch is composed of six statewide elected officials that administer and manage state agencies.
 The officials are the Governor, Secretary of State, Treasurer, Attorney General, Commissioner of Labor and Industries, and Superintendent of Public Instruction.
 The Governor is responsible for submitting a budget to the Legislature covering all state agencies every two years.